 We want to encourage vulnerability research, so to avoid any confusion between legitimate research and malicious activity, we ask that you, in good faith:

-Play by the rules.
-Follow this policy and any other relevant agreement set forth by Elektra Labs;
+Follow the rules and expectations in this policy and any other relevant agreement or policy set forth by Elektra Labs;

 Avoid violating others’ privacy, disrupting our systems, destroying data, and/or harming user experience;

-Protect the confidentiality of the details of any discovered vulnerabilities according to our Disclosure Policy;
+Protect the confidentiality of the details of any discovered vulnerabilities;

 If a vulnerability provides unintended access to data: